-IGB meets bi-monthly and reports to the Senior Leadership Team and to the Audit Committee for assurance.
+IGB meets bi-monthly and provides reports to the Audit Committee.
 The IGB oversees the strategic direction of IG within the Health Board.
 In November 2018, a subgroup called the Information Governance Partnership Group (IGPG) was established.
 Its aim is to strengthen partnership working between the IG Department and IGB Leads, ensure consistency in IG approach across ABMU, and to educate and support operational leads in areas of data protection legislation and good practice.